 And some natural hazards are fixed, such as:

 - waterways (ponds, rivers, waterfalls, creeks)

 It makes no difference in the above example that the leaves were environmental and not man-made because the park owner was "aware" of the leaves.
-If the owner had only removed the leaves or posted a warning sign, then chances are the owner would be able to escape premises liability for any injuries by people who fell in the ditch.
+Once he became aware -- or should have become aware -- of the hazard, he had to the duty to fix it or at least warn against it.

 2.3.2.
 Man-made conditions

-Man-made (a.k.a. "architectural") conditions are potential hazards created by people.
+Man-made (also referred to as "architectural") conditions are potential hazards created by people.
 Some man-made hazards are transient, such as:

 - construction sites

 - temporary structures, such as tents

 And other man-made hazards are fixed, such as: